 3. Degree of Infection

-The degree of infection or decay in the tooth can also impact the length of the procedure.
+Again, the duration of the procedure will also depend on the severity of the infection or decay of the tooth.
 If the infection has spread deep into the canal, it may take longer to remove all the infected tissue.

 Balancing Tradeoffs

-While you may want the procedure to be completed as quickly as possible, it’s essential to consider the tradeoffs involved.
-Rushing the procedure may result in incomplete removal of infected tissue, leading to complications down the line.
+While you are likely to get through the procedure as soon as possible, there are some trade-offs worth considering.
+Rushing the procedure runs the risk of not fully removing infected tissue, leading to complications down the line.

 Challenges Associated with Different Approaches